 DataverseNL is an open-source application that makes research data accessible to others.
-DataverseNL is specifically designed to store, back-up, organise, annotate and share research data
+DataverseNL is specifically designed to store, back-up, organise, annotate and share research data with colleagues all over the world.
+This open-source application can grant multiple individuals controlled access to data.
+DataverseNL provides for the following:

-- Organization of data files in dataverses and datasets - Addition of metadata and documentation - Version management - Management of access rights - Easy collaboration with fellow researchers or project partners, beyond university or research institute - Centralized professional storage and backup
+- Organization of data files in dataverses and datasets

+- Addition of metadata and documentation

+- Version management

+- Management of access rights

+- Easy collaboration with fellow researchers or project partners, beyond university or research institute

+- Centralized professional storage and backup